crossfidev/Plexus-Pool/docs/user/various.rst

         "level": "info",

         /* Fine-grained logging instructions.
-Same format as described in `tezos-node run --help`, DEBUG section.
+Same format as described in `mineplex-node run --help`, DEBUG section.
 In the example below, sections "net" and all sections starting by "client" will have their messages logged up to the debug level, whereas the rest of log sections will be logged up to the notice level. */